syncfusion-content/blazor-docs/blazor/datagrid/how-to/blazor-webassembly-datagrid-using-visual-studio.md

 ---
 layout: post
-title: Getting Started-Client side using Visual Studio in Blazor DataGrid Component | Syncfusion
+title: Getting Stared with Blazor DataGrid in Server Side | Syncfusion
-description: Learn here all about Getting Started-Client side using Visual Studio in Syncfusion Blazor DataGrid component and more.
+description: Learn here all about Getting Started with Syncfusion Blazor DataGrid in Blazor Server Side App using Visual Studio and more.
 platform: Blazor
 control: DataGrid
 documentation: ug